dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

   [@?I-D.greevenbosch-appsawg-cbor-cddl#09] and tools exist to verify data files conform to the schema.

     * CBOR is a simple format, and simple to implement.
-The CBOR website lists implementations for 16 languages.
+At the time of writing, the CBOR website lists implementations for 16 languages.

 Avro and Protocol Buffers both allow storage of untagged data, but because they rely on the data schema for this, their implementation is